Capheuss/autochamp/README.md

 python3 autochamp/auto-champ.py -f autochamp/autochamp-config.cfg -l
 ```

-With `HPRC = 1`, generates a SLURM job file from `launch_template_new.txt` for each binary/workload pair and submits it via `sbatch`.
+With `HPRC = 1`, generates a SLURM job file from `launch_template.txt` for each binary/workload pair and submits it via `sbatch`.
 AutoChamp monitors the queue and throttles submission once `job_limit` is reached, polling every 30 seconds.

 ### Collect